 The Occupational Health and Safety Regulations 2017 (OHS Regulations) and Equipment (Public Safety) Regulations 2017 (EPS Regulations) commenced on 18 June 2017.

 What has changed?

 The OHS Regulations 2017 are mainly the same as the OHS Regulations 2007.
 However, you need to be aware of the changes and make sure you are compliant.

 Your submissions and feedback

-Your feedback and engagement has played a vital part in making sure the OHS Regulations 2017 and EPS Regulations 2017 are streamlined and modernised to better reflect current Victorian work practices.
+Your feedback and engagement has played a vital part in making sure the OHS Regulations and EPS Regulations are streamlined and modernised to better reflect current Victorian work practices.

 Thank you to everyone who took the time to submit feedback.
 WorkSafe’s response to the submissions is available here.

 Comments were mainly focused on specific issues, including:

 - the proposal to allow duty holders to assume that asbestos is not present in buildings, structures, ships or plant built or made after 31 December 2003.
 As a result, this proposal was removed from the final regulations.